 *8-week Course: The March course has a 1 week break for Thai New Year (Songkran) in April.
 This means the actual length is 9 weeks, though the course length is 8 weeks of in-school work.

 Module 1 tests your knowledge of language, teaching methodology and teaching resources.

 It is assessed by a written examination consisting of two one-and-a-half hour papers.
-Each paper consists of four tasks which follow a predictable format and which you will have the chance to practise during the course.
+The first paper consists of five tasks and the second paper consists of 3 tasks, which follow a predictable format and which you will have the chance to practise during the course.

 Assessment for Delta Module 2 takes place mainly through: